1982 Indianapolis 500: Rule changes

 One major rule change regarding time trials was implemented for 1982.
 All cars would be allowed only two warm up laps for qualifying, down from three, which had been the rule since 1946.

 After two major pit fires in 1981 (Rick Mears at the Indianapolis 500 and Herm Johnson at the Michigan 500), new safety rules were implemented.
 Pit side fuel tanks were required to be anchored to the ground, while new high-pressure water hoses were installed the length of the pit lane.
 Significant improvements were also made to the fuel couplings, fuel hoses, vent hoses, and "buckeyes" on the cars themselves.
-Positive shutoff valves on the pitside fuel tanks were also made mandatory.
+Positive shutoff valves on the pitside fuel tanks (also known as "dead's man's valves") were made mandatory.
 All pit personnel were required to wear fire-resistant clothing, including not only the over-the-wall crew, but others including scorers, etc. Likewise, it would become the norm that even pit reporters for television and radio began wearing specialized firesuits as well.

 During the month of May 1981, word had been buzzing around the garage area that USAC was preparing to drastically change the engine formula for 1982 and beyond.
 The ruling would effectively ban the popular Cosworth DFX V-8, the engine that had won the Indianapolis 500 the previous four years (1978–1981).
-The plan was to craft the rules to require (or heavily favor) production-based, "stock block" engines, and reduce turbocharger boost to noncompetitive levels (to discourage their use), or ban turbochargers outright.
-However, during the summer of 1981 the decision was changed.
-The turbocharged OHC V-8 engines (namely the Cosworth DFX) would continue to be permitted, only with a smaller turbocharger unit.
-Teams applauded the decision, and the 1982 race would be contested with mostly similar engine specifications as the previous year.
+The plan was to craft the rules to require (or heavily favor) production-based, "stock block" engines, and reduce turbocharger boost to noncompetitive levels (effectively discouraging their use), or ban turbochargers outright.
+However, during the summer of 1981 the decision was reversed.
+The turbocharged overhead cam V-8 engines (namely the Cosworth DFX) would continue to be permitted, only with a smaller turbocharger unit.
+Teams applauded the decision, and the 1982 race would be contested with mostly the same engine specifications as the previous year.